taniatsq/tp/docs/UserGuide.md

 * `STUDENT_ID` must begin with A, followed by 7 digits, and end with a capital letter.
 * `PHONE_NUMBER` must range from `80000000` to `99999999`.
 * There should not be any duplicate `PHONE_NUMBER`, `EMAIL` or `STUDENT_ID`.
-* `NAME` and `DESCRIPTION` only accepts alphanumerical characters and whitespace (i.e. non-alphanumeric characters such as '/', '-', '$' are not accepted)
+* `NAME` only accepts alphanumerical characters and whitespace (i.e. non-alphanumeric characters such as '/', '-', '$' are not accepted)
 * The newly added student will be automatically positioned alphabetically by name.
 * The description field is optional.
 You may write any description for the new student.
 However, **only one description is allowed**.
-The old description will be replaced with the new description.
+The old description will be replaced with the new description when editing or adding a new description when one already exists.
 * If there are existing attendance records allocated to the existing students, the newly added student will have a default status of '2' (meaning Valid Reason) for these existing attendance records.
 Please refer to the image below for illustration.
 ![add_new_student_with_attendance](images/add_new_student_with_attendance.PNG)
   - You may see our [attendance features](#adding-an-attendance-record--adda) below for more information.